PuneetGopinath/Sanitizers/docs/config.md

 ## 3. preventXSS

-Do you want to prevent XSS?
+Do you want to prevent XSS strictly?
 True/False.

 [Back to home](README.md)